breyana/mostly-adequate-guide/README.md

 CodeWars (just a heads up: you're required to answer a couple of super basic JS questions to sign up for CodeWars).
 BONUS: Do more if you get through 5 exercises by the end of the cycle.

+## Extra Work Done:
+- [ ] Watch FunFunFunction's videos on [Functional Programming](https://www.youtube.com/playlist?list=PL0zVEGEvSaeEd9hlmCXrk5yUyqUag-n84)
+- [ ] Re-create a new learning tool as an alternative to the Mostly Adequate Guide

 ### Required